tencentyun/intlcloud-documents/yehe_doc/数据库/数据传输服务/数据订阅（Kafka 版）/消费订阅数据/使用 Kafka 客户端消费订阅数据（Protobuf）_intl_en.md

 In data subscription (Kafka Edition), you can consume the subscribed data through Kafka 0.11 or later available at [DOWNLOAD](http://kafka.apache.org/downloads).
 This document provides client consumption demos for Java, Go, and Python for you to quickly test the process of data consumption and understand the method of data parsing.

-When configuring the subscription task, you can select different formats of subscribed data, including ProtoBuf, Avro, and JSON.
-ProtoBuf and Avro adopt the binary format with a higher consumption efficiency, while JSON adopts the easier-to-use lightweight text format.
+When configuring the subscription task, you can select different formats of subscribed data, including Protobuf, Avro, and JSON.
+Protobuf and Avro adopt the binary format with a higher consumption efficiency, while JSON adopts the easier-to-use lightweight text format.
 The reference demo varies by the selected data format.

-This document provides a demo of the ProtoBuf format.
-The demo already contains the ProtoBuf protocol file, so you don't need to download it separately.
-If you [download](https://subscribesdk-1254408587.cos.ap-beijing.myqcloud.com/subscribe.proto) it on your own, use ProtoBuf 3.X for code generation to ensure that data structures are compatible.
+This document provides a demo of the Protobuf format.
+The demo already contains the Protobuf protocol file, so you don't need to download it separately.
+If you [download](https://subscribesdk-1254408587.cos.ap-beijing.myqcloud.com/subscribe.proto) it on your own, use Protobuf 3.X for code generation to ensure that data structures are compatible.

 ## Notes